stmar89/AlgEt/doc/ListOfCommands.md

-# List of functions
+# List of instrinsics in AlgEt.m:
- in AlgEt.m.m:
 --

 <pre>